 Southeast Idaho: The Southeast Idaho region is served by the Southeast Idaho Council of Governments (SICOG).
 The region encompasses seven counties and is home to 166,000 residents.
 Idaho State University calls Southeast Idaho home.

-Brazos Valley: The Brazos Valley area encompasses seven counties and is home to 335,000 people.
-Texas A&M University is located in the region.
+Brazos Valley: The Brazos Valley region encompasses seven counties and is home to 335,000 people.
+Texas A&M University is in the region.
 It is served by the Brazos Valley Council of Governments (BVCOG).